Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/prereqs_certificates.md

 ---

-    title: Certificates
+    title: "Certificates"
-    linkTitle: Certificates
+    linkTitle: "Certificates "
     weight: 210

----
-Using the default certificates that are supplied with {{< TransferCFT/axwayvariablesComponentShortName  >}} is strongly discouraged in a production environment.
+---Using the default certificates that are supplied with {{< TransferCFT/axwayvariablesComponentShortName  >}} is strongly discouraged in a production environment.
 You should use your own certificates to enhance security.

 | Type  | Location  | Certificate  | Expires  |